AFLplusplus/AFLplusplus/qemu_mode/README.md

 CompareCoverage is a sub-instrumentation with effects similar to laf-intel.

-The environment variable that enables QEMU CompareCoverage is AFL_COMPCOV_LEVEL.
-There is also ./libcompcov/ which implements CompareCoverage for *cmp functions (splitting memcmp, strncmp, etc. to make these conditions easier solvable by afl-fuzz).
+You have to set `AFL_PRELOAD=/path/to/libcompcov.so` together with setting the AFL_COMPCOV_LEVEL you want to enable it.

 AFL_COMPCOV_LEVEL=1 is to instrument comparisons with only immediate values / read-only memory.

 AFL_COMPCOV_LEVEL=2 instruments all comparison instructions and memory comparison functions when libcompcov is preloaded.

 AFL_COMPCOV_LEVEL=3 has the same effects of AFL_COMPCOV_LEVEL=2 but enables also the instrumentation of the floating-point comparisons on x86 and x86_64 (experimental).

 Integer comparison instructions are currently instrumented only on the x86, x86_64, arm and aarch64 targets.

-Highly recommended.
+Recommended, but not as good as CMPLOG mode (see below).

 ## 8) CMPLOG mode